Some chsnges in USSR engines.

 TEP60 - I've already drawn it but DJ Nekkid hasn't included it yet and I just can't find the file.
 I must look further for it.

-#2 Updated by simozzz_AK almost 9 years ago
+#2 Updated by simozzz_AK over 9 years ago

 Also Hungarian "Ev3" was modification of Russian "E type".
 But in the set "Ev3" appear in 1960 at the time of appearing main "E type" (Hungarian one was introduced in 1969).
 "E" series number is 81-704 and it still in use at St. Petersburg metro. http://ru.wikipedia.org/wiki/%D0%92%D0%B0%D0%B3%D0%BE%D0%BD_%D0%BC%D0%B5%D1%82%D1%80%D0%BE_%D1%82%D0%B8%D0%BF%D0%B0_%D0%95